HERE'S THE RULES

 EXPLANATION OF THE CARDS

-If you draw a SIN KILLS card, you can play the grace card to stay in the game.
-You then insert the sin card back in the draw pile, anywhere you like.
+If you draw a SIN KILLS card, you can play the Grace Card to stay in the game.
+You then insert the Sin Card back into the draw pile according to the number of cards in your hand.

-*In the event you draw 2 sin cards from an accusation (see GOOD WORKS cards), a grace card covers them both.
+*In the event you draw more than one sin card from an accusation (see GOOD WORKS cards), a grace card covers them all.
 You're safe.
-Put both sin cards back in the draw pile.
+Both Sin Cards go back into the draw pile.
 Grace covers ALL sin.

 GOOD WORKS CARDS